jlparkI/AntPack/docs/numbering_tutorial.rst

 Antibody numbering in AntPack
 ===============================================

-There are two key tools for antibody numbering in
-AntPack: the ``SingleChainAnnotator`` and ``MultiChainAnnotator``.
-The former is most useful if you think the input sequence is a single-domain sequence, e.g. a heavy chain.
-It can be used to align a sequence containing both a heavy and light chain, but will only return numbering for one or the other.
-Similarly, ``MultiChainAnnotator`` numbers sequences that likely contain both heavy and light chains.
-It can be used on a single domain sequence without any issues.

-**NOTE: MultiChainAnnotator is not yet implemented / not available in v0.0.2 -- but will be in the next version**.
+Currently, to number sequences in AntPack, you can use the ``SingleChainAnnotator`` tool.
+This tool finds the region of your input sequence that corresponds most closely to one of a selection of chains and numbers it.
+In future versions, we'll add a second tool for numbering extracting heavy and light chain regions from sequences that likely contain both.

 Here's how to use ``SingleChainAnnotator``:::

   from antpack import SingleChainAnnotator aligner = SingleChainAnnotator(chains=["H", "K", "L"], scheme = "imgt",
-                        compress_init_gaps = False)
+                        compress_init_gaps = True)

-Note that in versions prior to 0.0.3, you could specify a species of interest.
-This argument is no longer required (or accepted). ``compress_init_gaps`` rearranges gaps in the first part of the sequence when there are small n-terminal deletions; this argument should generally be left as False.
+If you don't know what type of chain you're working with, leave ``chains`` as default and SingleChainAnnotator will figure out the chain type for each input sequence.
+If you DO know that all of your chains are either heavy ("H") or light (["K", "L"]) you can set SingleChainAnnotator to only look for that chain type, which will speed things up slightly. ``scheme`` can be one of ``martin``, ``imgt`` or ``kabat``.

+``compress_init_gaps`` rearranges gaps in the first five positions of the numbered sequence when there are small n-terminal deletions.
+Other tools like to have the gaps at the beginning of the numbering (i.e. if a gap is at IMGT position 3, move it to IMGT position 1).
+You can mimic this behavior by setting ``compress_init_gaps`` to True, or turn it off by setting it to False, in which case the gaps will be left in what seem to be the most sensible locations based on the alignment.

-You can then use the ``analyze_online_seqs`` (for a list of sequences), ``analyze_fasta`` (a generator for analyzing sequences in a fasta file) or ``analyze_seq`` (for analyzing a single sequence).
+You can use the ``analyze_online_seqs`` (for a list of sequences), ``analyze_fasta`` (a generator for analyzing sequences in a fasta file) or ``analyze_seq`` (for analyzing a single sequence).
 Details on these methods are below.